-Costs per QALY gained versus no active treatment were approximately \$121,000 and \$77,000 for short-run and long-run time-horizons, respectively.
+Costs per QALY gained versus no active treatment were approximately \$126,800 and \$81,000 for short-run and long-run time-horizons, respectively.
 The results were robust through one-way and probabilistic sensitivity analyses given the parameter uncertainties.
 Although somewhat sensitive to definition of treatment response, the perspective of the analysis, and other model inputs, cost-effectiveness estimates remained less than \$150,000 per QALY gained.

 Several important limitations surrounded our analysis.
-Note the unavailability of high quality long-run clinical evidence on response and discontinuation, the challenges associated with combining primary outcomes (dysmenorrhea and nonmenstrual pelvic pain) into a single combined response, and the derivation of pain scores through United Kingdom health utilities.
+Note the unavailability of high quality longrun clinical evidence on response and discontinuation, the challenges associated with combining primary outcomes (dysmenorrhea and nonmenstrual pelvic pain) into a single combined response, and the derivation of pain scores through United Kingdom health utilities.
+In addition, given the FDA's approval of the higher dose of elagolix for a six-month treatment duration, the length of a treatment course in typical clinical practice is currently unknown.
 Perhaps most importantly, we were not able to model elagolix's costs and effects in comparison to alternative treatments due to trial population and outcome measurement differences.
-The calculus of elagolix's potential cost-effectiveness may differ markedly relative to an active comparator with costs, benefits, and risks of its own.
+The calculus of elagolix's potential costeffectiveness may differ markedly relative to an active comparator with costs, benefits, and risks of its own.
 These, and other critical limitations, are discussed in further detail in Section 4 of the report.

 The findings of our analysis suggest that elagolix provides marginal increases in quality-adjusted survival over no active treatment.
-With the evidence available at this time and the projected price, the estimated cost-effectiveness of elagolix 200 mg twice daily falls within the range of \$50,000 to \$150,000 per QALY gained.
+With the evidence available at this time, the estimated cost-effectiveness of elagolix 200 mg twice daily falls within the range of \$50,000 to \$150,000 per QALY gained.

-Other Benefits and Contextual Considerations
+Potential Other Benefits and Contextual Considerations